- $695 per day 1 or 2 people

 The grasshopper fishing is also first rate, and in summer through early autumn, larger terrestrials seem to account for most of the better browns that we encounter.

-Swampy drifts start at Khancoban Pondage at 9am and finish in the evening at Bringenbrong Bridge.
+Swampy drifts start at Khancoban Pondage at around 9am and finish in the late afternoon at Bringenbrong Bridge.
 Tumut River drifts starts somewhere beneath the dam and end close to or in the town of Tumut.
-Also in the evening.
+Also in the late afternoon.

-The rate for the boat is $750 regardless of whether there are one or two anglers.
-This is only $100 dearer than our two person full day rate on the Goulburn yet we have to cover accommodation, fuel, travel time etc. Plus we also stay out a bit longer than your typical day.
+The rate for the boat is $695 regardless of whether there are one or two anglers.
+This is only slightly dearer than our two person full day rate on the Goulburn, yet we have to cover our accommodation, fuel, travel time etc. This is a price drop of $55 from last year.

 For more information on prices and our booking and cancellation policies, please click here.

-Let us show you a great time on one of Australia’s best rivers.
-Phone us today on Free Call 1800 458 111 to discuss the options in more detail.
+Let us show you a great time on one of Australia’s best rivers this season.
+Phone us today on 03 5773 2513 or 0418 995 611 to discuss the options or make a booking.